Size Prediction Guide

 Growth Multipliers by Age

-Use these multipliers to predict adult weight based on current age and weight
+Use this table as a simple cat weight calculator by age to predict adult weight based on current age and weight

 | Age | Multiplier | % of Adult Weight | Description |